ajcr/jinx/README.md

 Execution of sentences is backed by NumPy by default.

-However Jinx is designed so that it's possible to implement the primitives using alternative frameworks too.
-Python many Machine Learning and Scientific Programming libraries that could be used to execution J code.
+However, Jinx is designed so that it is possible to execute sentences using alternative frameworks too.
+Python has many Machine Learning and Scientific Programming libraries that could be used to execute J code, albeit with different sets of tradeoffs.

-To prove this concept, there's _highly experimental and incomplete_ support for [JAX](https://docs.jax.dev/en/latest/index.html):
+To prove this concept, Jinx currently has _highly experimental and incomplete_ support for [JAX](https://docs.jax.dev/en/latest/index.html):
 ```sh
 jinx --executor jax
 ```
-Primitive verbs are JIT compiled and execute on JAX arrays:
+Primitive verbs are JIT compiled and nouns are backed by JAX arrays:
 ```j
     mean =: +/ % #
     mean 33 55 77 100 101